 Follow only in current editor on top - If you are only interested to debug one specific process.
 Note, that this is not imperatively the top-level process

-Here you can configure how many process data snapshots are histories in the process engine history (See also History View).
+Here you can configure how many process data snapshots are archived in the process engine history (See also History View).

-Activate history - If ticked process data is histories, if not ticked no process data is histories.
+Activate history - If ticked process data is archived, if not ticked no process data is archived.

 In case of memory shortage during simulation the settings of history preferences may be ignored (resulting in less snapshots shown in the history).